 The rear seatback splits 60/40 to optimize cargo carrying options.
 The rear seat cushion tips forward and can be removed to provide a few more inches of cargo area behind the front seats.

 The standard audio system includes a CD player and iPod and MP3 capability as well as two ceiling-mounted speakers designed to enhance the sound experience within the FJ Cruiser.
-An optional FJammer audio system includes a factory-installed eight-inch subwoofer and a pair of 2.6-inch speakers mounted on the rear pillars.
+The Upgrade Packages include an FJammer audio system with a factory-installed eight-inch subwoofer and a pair of 2.6-inch speakers mounted on the rear pillars.

 Because the FJ Cruiser has wide C-pillars that may interfere with the driver's rearward vision, an optional rear sonar system is available to warn the driver of the proximity of objects when the transmission is in Reverse.
 We had no trouble parking the FJ in urban settings on our test drive, nor did we have to move into strange positions to see stoplights through the upright windshield.

 Driving ImpressionsPowering the FJ Cruiser is Toyota's 4.0-liter V6 engine, a proven motor also used in the 4Runner, Tacoma and Tundra.
 The engine pumps out 239 horsepower and 278 pound-feet of torque, the sort of grunt that comes in handy when traveling off-road or when towing.
-Those figures represent 19 more horsepower and 53 more pound-feet of torque than provided by the inline five-cylinder engine the Hummer H3 and 49 more horsepower and 43 more pound-feet than the inline-six in the Jeep Unlimited Rubicon.
+Those figures represent 3 less horsepower but 36 more pound-feet of torque than provided by the standard inline five-cylinder engine the Hummer H3, and 34 more horsepower and 38 more pound-feet than the new V6 in the Jeep Unlimited Rubicon.